makerdao/community/README.md

-# Community Development at MakerDAO
+# Community Development at Maker

 The Community Development group's mandate is to directly foster the growth of the MakerDAO ecosystem by incentivizing our most motivated members.
 We do this through a series of initiatives that encourage people to participate in, and contribute to, the success of the Dai Stablecoin platform.